NATO air defenders train together in Poland for Exercise Saber Strike 22

 |Downloads:

-This work, NATO air defenders train together in Poland for Exercise Saber Strike 22 [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NATO air defenders train together in Poland for Exercise Saber Strike 22 [Image 4 of 4], by SPC Olivia Gum, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT